The Spider and the Fly (1949 film): Plot

-In 1913, Fernand Maubert, the dedicated chief of police of Paris, is pursuing Philippe Ledocq, a suave bank robber suspected of a series of thefts, but the criminal always has an alibi.
-After the latest robbery, Maubert does capture Ledocq's accomplice, Madeleine Saincaise.
+In 1913, Fernand Maubert, the dedicated chief of police of Paris, is pursuing Philippe Ledocq, a suave bank robber and burglar suspected of a series of thefts, but the criminal always has an alibi.
+After the latest robbery, Maubert captures Ledocq's accomplice, Madeleine Saincaise.

 When she is released from prison, Maubert warns her to stay away from Ledocq (though he has a certain admiration for the man).
 Impressed by her intelligence, beauty and courage, he begins to court her himself.
 When Ledocq visits her, she professes her love for him, but he tells her that it is too dangerous for them to be seen together and that they would eventually tire of each other anyway.
 Later, however, during one of their cordial occasional meetings, Maubert tells Ledocq that he can tell that Madeleine is different from Ledocq's other women; she has got under his skin.

 Later, the police are tipped off by an informant and arrive during an attempted theft.
 Ledocq gets away, but his assistant Jean Louis is killed, along with a policeman.
 Ledocq persuades Madeleine to provide him with an alibi.
 Maubert knows she is lying, but cannot prove it.
-However, he does stop seeing her.
+However, stops seeing her.

 Finally, Maubert gets the break he has been waiting for.
 Ledocq employs Jean Louis's brother Alfred for his next theft.
 Maubert gets Alfred to betray Ledocq, not out of revenge for his brother's death, but by telling him falsely that Ledocq did not give his mother Jean's fair share of the loot.
 Ledocq is imprisoned just as World War I breaks out.

 During the war, Maubert becomes a major in French counterintelligence.
-When the Minister of War tells him that they urgently need a list of German spies in France being kept in a safe in the German embassy in neutral Bern, Switzerland, Maubert states there is only one man for the job.
-Maubert is authorized to offer a pardon to Ledocq in exchange for his services.
+When the Minister of War tells him that they urgently need a list of German spies in France which is kept in a safe in the German embassy in neutral Bern, Switzerland, Maubert states there is only one man for the job.
+Maubert is authorised to offer a pardon to Ledocq in exchange for his services.
 The prisoner agrees after Maubert dangles the prospect of seeing Madeleine.

 The theft goes off without a hitch.
 However, when Ledocq goes to Madeleine's flat, he finds a despondent Maubert already there.
 In a surprise twist, it turns out that Madeleine's name was on the list they stole.
 She is taken away, with the implication that she will be executed for treason.
 In the final scene, Maubert watches Ledocq, now an anonymous French soldier, board a train for the intense fighting at Verdun, both knowing that Ledocq stands little chance of survival.